 In the past, students have found their own housing fairly easily before arriving in Japan (or after arriving) through such housing services.
 For students who stay in Japan less than one year, a monthly-based furnished apartment or a share house will be the most convenient housing option.

 Global Campus.
 Global Future.
-Showa Women’s University (SWU) and Temple University, Japan Campus (TUJ) have agreed to share a campus at SWU’s current location in Setagaya-ku, Tokyo.
-TUJ — including the law program — will move its entire operation from its current locations in Minato-ku, Tokyo, scheduled from August 2019, to a planned six-story building on SWU’s campus.
+Temple University, Japan Campus (TUJ) and Showa Women’s University (SWU) share a campus at SWU’s location in Setagaya-ku, Tokyo.
+On August 14, 2019, TUJ officially moved its operations to a new six-story building on SWU’s campus.

 How to Apply